 an alternate email is email@example.com

 VERY IMPORTANT!
 There is no way we can teach you proper rifle handling technique from over the phone.
 If you're not absolutely sure that you are able to shoot tight groups with the rifle (assuming all else is in order) it would be best to avoid a consulting session until such time as you have your shooting technique down well.
-Quite often, we have clients whose targets show evidence of bad recoil control and/or trigger-jerk (diagonal flyers, both high and low), and unfortunately we can't fix that over the phone.
+Quite often, we have clients whose targets show evidence of bad recoil control and/or trigger-jerk (lateral and diagonal flyers, both high and low), and unfortunately we can't fix that over the phone.
 You'll need to work on proper shooting technique until you have things under control.
-Shooting a high-powered rifle accurately is not as easy as you may imagine, and there are countless hunters and shooters who spend a lifetime doing it wrong. :(
+Shooting a high-powered rifle accurately is not as easy as you may imagine, and there are countless hunters and shooters who spend a lifetime doing it wrong.

 You will want to test your rifle with a box of quality ammo to be sure that the rifle and shooter are up to the accuracy task BEFORE you open a consulting session.
 Some ammunition that we know works well include Hornady American Whitetail, Fusion (Federal), and Federal Power-shok.
 Normally, Winchester Super-X (silver box) is a reasonably accurate factory load also.
 Any of Hornady's Superformance ammunitions have been proven to work well.
 If you're getting respectable results from such ammo, then you and your rifle are likely working just fine; we can then begin a consultation for the handload you plan to work on. :)